reduxjs/redux-toolkit/docs/usage/usage-guide.md

 - Importing or creating the root reducer function
 - Setting up middleware, likely including at least one middleware to handle asynchronous logic
 - Configuring the [Redux DevTools Extension](https://github.com/zalmoxisus/redux-devtools-extension)
-- Possibly altering some of the logic based on whether the application is being built for development or production.
+- Possibly altering some of the logic based on whether the application is being built for development or production

 ### Manual Store Setup